mvconsbruch/AnaNT/README.md

 # Exercise Sessions in Analytic Number Theory
 ##### Wednesdays 8-10, WiSe 22/23, Uni Bonn

-## Announcements
-* From now on we will meet at 8:30!
-* I am really glad noone showed during Dies!
-* The tutorial on Wednesday, December 21st will take place online, via zoom!
-I will add details on wednesday morning.
-You can join the Zoom meeting via the url https://uni-bonn.zoom.us/j/64856121693?pwd=dlh6L3dSSTJrV1ZaWnRVc01tMTNjZz09.
-The Meeting ID is 64856121693, the password is dlh6L3dSSTJrV1ZaWnRVc01tMTNjZz09.
-(Sorry didn't know how to customize this).

 ## Solutions to the exercise sheets
 Warning: These are non-official, there might be errors.
 Also, this would not have been have been possible if I didn't have access to my former tutor's solutions